QuantEcon/lecture-source-py/source/rst/getting_started.rst

 Jupyter offers up the two possible completions, ``random`` and ``rank``

-In this way, the Tab key helps remind you of what's available, and also saves you typing
+In this way, the Tab key helps remind you of what's available and also saves you typing